YichaoOU/HemTools/docs/content/Visualization/gene_exp_heatmap.rst

 	  -H HEIGHT, --height HEIGHT
 	                        Figure height, maximal use 200, usually 10 to 50
 	                        (default: None)
+	  --fontsize FONTSIZE   you can choose from 8 to 20 (default: 10) --linewidths LINEWIDTHS
+	                        you can choose from 0, 0.1 (default: 0.1)
 	  --log2_transform      input values will be log2 transformed (default: False)